dragonrider7225/rust_base/README.md

 # rust_base
-A general base for all of my (future) Rust crates
+A general base for all of my (future) Rust crates targeting Rust 2021.